amitlisha/HexaGen/docs/USAGE.md

 <img src="board_examples/triangle.png" alt="triangle" width="40%" height="40%">

 ###### Attributes
+A `Triangle` object has all the attributes of its super-class `Shape`.
+In addition, it has the following read-only attributes:

-- point: string
+- point: a string that specifies whether the triangle is pointing right or left
-- side_length: integer
+- side_length: an integer that specifies the length of the side of the triangle
-- color: string
+- color: a string that specifies the color of the triangle

-### Methods
+### `Shape` Class Methods
 The `Shape` class has many useful methods that can be used on any `Shape` object, including objects from any of its subclasses, as well as on `Tile` objects.
-In the following sections, we will describe these methods in detail.
+In the following sections we will describe these methods in detail.

-#### Set
+#### General Purpose Methods

 ##### Iteration
 The Shape class implements the iterator protocol, which means that you can iterate over the tiles in a shape using a for loop or a list comprehension.
 For example, the code for tile in shape: will iterate over all the tiles in the Shape object shape, and you can perform operations on each tile inside the loop body.